El Hijo de Dr. Wagner Jr.: Pro Wrestling Noah (2019–2025)

 Following the mitigation of the COVID-19 travel restrictions, on March 23, 2022, it was announced that Wagner and Dupree, billed as "Les Mexicanas" would be returning to Sugiura-gun on April 30 at Majestic.
 On May 4, Wagner and Dupree defeated Sugiura-gun stablemates Hideki Suzuki and Takashi Sugiura to regain the GHC Tag Team Championship.
 They lost the titles to Masa Kitamiya and Michael Elgin on May 21.
 On November 10 at Global Honored Crown 2022, Wagner defeated Masakatsu Funaki to win the GHC National Championship, becoming the first non-Japanese wrestler to hold the title.
 In August 2023, Wagner took part in the 2023 N-1 Victory, finishing the tournament with a record of four wins and three losses, failing to advance to the finals of the tournament.
 On October 28 at Demolition Stage In Fukuoka, Wagner Jr. lost the GHC National Championship to Jack Morris, in his seventh title defense, ending his reign at 352 days, the longest reign in the title's history.

 On January 13, 2024, Wagner challenged Kenoh to a title match for the GHC Heavyweight Championship.
 Wagner wanted to challenge him in 2019, with Kenoh accepting.
 Afterwards, Kenoh offered a handshake, which he accepted and then pulled Kenoh close so the two were butting heads.
 On February 4 at Cross Over in Sendai 2024, Wagner defeated Kenoh to win the GHC Heavyweight Championship, for the first time.
 With this victory, Wagner became the second gaijin wrestler (the other being Eddie Edwards) and the first Mexican to hold the title.
 He lost the title to Kaito Kiyomiya on May 4 at Wrestle Magic.
 In August, Wagner took part in the 2024 N-1 Victory.
 Despite winning his opening match, on August 11, it was announced that Wagner would be absent the remainder of the tournament due to injury, leading him to forfeit the remainder of his matches.
 He made his return from injury on September 1.

 On January 2, 2025 at New Year Reboot, Wagner announced that he would be returning to Mexico, and his last match in NOAH, would be on January 11.

 WWE (2025–present)

-Wagner made his WWE debut at Worlds Collide on June 7, 2025, teaming up with Pagano and Psycho Clown in a losing effort against Legado Del Fantasma (Santos Escobar, Angel, and Berto).
+Wagner made his WWE debut at the WWE and AAA event Worlds Collide on June 7, 2025, teaming up with Pagano and Psycho Clown in a losing effort against Legado Del Fantasma (Santos Escobar, Angel, and Berto).